-More than 25 Teach For America-San Diego corps members are in the first cohort that begins training this summer through the Sanford College of Education, which was named after philanthropist and entrepreneur T. Denny Sanford.
-The University has among the top ten largest schools of education in the country, and is leading a national effort to provide in-service and pre-service PreK-12 teachers with access to two research-based programs based on the vision of Mr. Sanford.
-This includes Sanford Inspire, which is a framework for producing inspiring teachers, and is based in part on Teach For America’s Teaching as Leadership techniques.
+More than 25 Teach For America-San Diego corps members are in the first cohort that begins training this summer through the Sanford College of Education.
+The University has among the top ten largest schools of education in the country, and is leading a national effort to provide in-service and pre-service Pre-K-12 teachers with access to two research-based programs.
+This includes Sanford Inspire, which is a framework for producing inspiring teachers and is based in part on Teach For America’s Teaching as Leadership techniques.

 “This partnership with Teach For America aligns with our mission to provide multiple pathways for quality and inspiring teachers, particularly as California and other regions around the country face a shortage of educators,” said Dr. Michael R. Cunningham, Chancellor of the National University System, which includes National University.